-To sell insurance in the State of Florida, you must be licensed (by the State) and also appointed (usually by your employer).
+To sell Property and Casualty insurance in the State of Florida, you must be licensed (by the State) and also appointed (usually by your employer).
 You apply with the State for both of these.
 All licenses require prerequisite pre-licensing education and a State Exam, with some exceptions.
 All pre-licensing courses require you to purchase the appropriate State study manual.
 We also have two Designation courses.
 These particular kinds of pre-licensing course waive the State Exam and do not require the purchase of the State Study manual (although the State still highly recommends you purchase it).

 Standard Licenses, and Educational Pre-requisites

 There are several options available if you want to sell insurance products in the General Lines or Property and Casualty area.

 The quickest way to get your 2-20 General Lines license, but the one with the most study, is our newest 200 hr Prelicensing – General Lines (Property and Casualty) 2-20 Pre-Licensing Course.
 This 200-hour course covers all areas of Property and Casualty Insurance, both personal and commercial.